HackWatch

 Editorial contact and accountability

-Questions about sourcing, factual corrections or article updates should go through the editorial desk or the dedicated corrections channel.
-HackWatch keeps named editor profiles public so readers and reviewers can see who is responsible for incident coverage and recovery-oriented content.
+Questions about sourcing, factual corrections or article updates should go through the editorial contact or the dedicated corrections channel.
+HackWatch keeps named reviewer profiles public so readers and reviewers can see who is responsible for incident coverage and recovery-oriented content.